ylwhxht/L4DR/README.md

 # based on K-radar dataset
-The code is located in the [K-Radar-main](https://github.com/ylwhxht/L4DR/blob/main/K-Radar-main) folder, the installation and run please mainly follow [Kradar](https://github.com/kaist-avelab/K-Radar/blob/main/docs/dataset.md)
+ The code based on K-radar dataset is located in the [K-Radar-main](https://github.com/ylwhxht/L4DR/blob/main/K-Radar-main) folder, the installation and run please mainly follow [Kradar](https://github.com/kaist-avelab/K-Radar/blob/main/docs/dataset.md)
 ## Configuration
 We provide two versions of L4DR, with the gap reflected in the labeled version (v1.1 vs. the latest v2.1), the evaluation categories (Sedan Only as well as Sedan+Bus), and the dataset version.
 Refer to the configuration file for details:
 * [L4DR v1.1](https://github.com/ylwhxht/L4DR/blob/main/K-Radar-main/configs/cfg_PP_L4DR_v1.1.yml)